Updated Jan 12, 2023

 State Availability: All lower 48 states.

 Penske is one of the more prominent names in moving truck rentals today.
-While they may not have the name recognition of U-Haul or Enterprise, they can provide plenty of truck size options to help customers in most states.
-With 3,200 locations throughout the country, you’re sure to be in range of a Penske Truck Rental office.
+While they may not have the name recognition of U-Haul or Enterprise, they can provide plenty of truck-size options to help customers in most states.
+With 3,200 locations throughout the country, you’re sure to be in the range of a Penske Truck Rental office.

 Penske provides far better options for customers staging more lengthy DIY moves.
 Their trucks have larger interior storage space, with some featuring lift gates.
 This functionality means that loading larger items or heavier boxes is far easier for the average DIY mover.